Claire studied at The Open University and has a level three diploma in crystal healing. She has also been attuned to reiki levels 1 and 2.

-When learning about paganism and magic each book or website you read will have details of books and other tools used and their symbolism, reasons and functions within paganism.
-In some cases these items can be very expensive or hard to source, especially if you don’t live in a large city or pagan friendly area.
+When learning about paganism and magic you are likely to read a lot about books and tools and their symbolism, reasons and functions within paganism.
+In some cases, these items can be very expensive or hard to source, especially if you don’t live in a large city or pagan friendly area.
 You may also find that it isn't possible or practical to buy or own everything you may like too due to space requirements or the cost involved.

-Your spirituality and how effective any workings you do will not be effected by how expensive or shiny your tools are, where you bought them or even that you have them at all.
+Your spirituality and how effective any work you do is will not be affected by how expensive or shiny your tools are, where you bought them or even that you have them at all.
 The natural energy of magic and spirituality comes from within you and from the earth.
-You can perform magic or honour the god and goddess anywhere and without the need for special items designed for the purpose.
-All that is important is your beliefs and intent at the time of performing a ritual, spell, meditation etc.
+You can perform magic or honour the god and goddess anywhere and without the need for specially items.
+All that is important is your belief and intent at the time of performing a ritual, spell, meditation etc.

 That said, tools can be very useful.
-They can carry a lot of symbolism and can help us focus on what we are hoping to achieve.
-Of course, tool use and the views of them and what tools are considered necessary varies from tradition to tradition and even person to person.
-Some people are most happy incorporating their magic and spiritual work into everyday life with no specific items to do so, whereas others prefer a more structured and focused approach.
-This approach is often more formal and may involve casting circles, wearing specific clothes only used for rituals and even having a set room at home where they perform all their magic, mediate or carry out anything associated with their spiritual and religious beliefs.
-Nether approach is 'right' or 'better' than the other.
-It is important that you allow yourself to be guided by and do what feels best for you and your individual path.
+They can carry a lot of symbolism and can help in focusing on what we are hoping to achieve.
+The use of tools, views of them and what tools are considered necessary varies from tradition to tradition and even person to person.
+Some people are most happy incorporating their magic and spiritual work into everyday life using no specific items, whereas others prefer a more structured and focused approach.
+This approach is often more formal and may involve casting circles, wearing specific clothes only used for rituals and even having a set room at home dedicated to magic, meditation and other spiritual or religious practices.
+Neither approach is right or better than the other.
+What is important is that you allow yourself to be guided by your own intuition and do what feels best for you and your individual path.

-If you do wish to or need to use tools, many of these can be bought cheaply or even made at home.
-Another beneficial aspect of making your own tools is that it enables you to create something unique and just the way you would like it to be.
-Items you create yourself will also be highly charged with your personal energy and intent for the item during the creation process.
-Many people believe that this makes tools and other physical items more effective when being used.
+If you do wish or need to use tools, many of these can be bought cheaply or even made at home.
+Another beneficial aspect of making your own tools is that it enables you to create something unique and customised to your exact tastes and need.
+Items you create yourself will also become highly charged with your personal energy and intent during the creation process.
+Many people believe that this makes tools more effective when they are later used.

-Many items such as candles incense and oils may be cheaper to buy in places other than pagan specific stores.
-When it comes to oils make sure that you are buying essential oils rather than fragrance oils.
-Fragrance oils are fine to use for purely fragrant purposes but do not have the medicinal or magical properties associated with essential oils.
-Some people find that fragrance oils are also more likely to irritate allergies.
+Many items such as candles, incense and essential oils may be cheaper to buy in places other than pagan specific stores.
+When it comes to oils you need to make sure that you are buying essential oils and not just fragrance oils.
+Fragrance oils do not have the medicinal or magical properties associated with essential oils.
+Some people also find that these are more likely to irritate allergies as well.

-Another thought to consider is that many pagan related items that you see in shops or at festivals are hand crafted by pagan artists and although at first they may seem very expensive, it is important to consider the work, care and skill that has gone into creating them.
-Though materials may not cost much or may even be free in some cases, crafting the actual item can take a lot of time and skill.
-Some people craft as a hobby but for others it can be an only source of income.
-In either case it is only fair that they charge for the time and care they put into producing each of their products.
-Many people prefer hand crafted items for their uniqueness and little quirks and in buying from an individual crafts person you are supporting small businesses and self-representing artists rather than large corporations.
-Also by buying direct from an artist you know where your items have come from and how they have been produced and so do not have to worry that they may have been made unethically.
+Another important thing to consider is that many pagan related items that you see in shops or at festivals are handcrafted by pagan artists.
+Although at first they may seem very expensive, it is important to consider the work, care and skill that has gone into creating them.
+Though materials may not cost much, crafting the actual item can take a lot of time and skill.
+Some people craft as a hobby but for others, it can be an only source of income.
+In either case, it is reasonable that they charge for the time and care they put into producing each of their products.
+Many people prefer handcrafted items for their uniqueness and in buying from an individual craftsperson you are supporting a small business rather than large corporations.
+When you buy direct from an artist you can also ask where your items have come from and how they have been produced, reducing any worries that they may have been made unethically.

 Altars can vary enormously based on personal preference.
 An altar does not have to be large and elaborate to be effective and can be indoors or outdoors and can even be made portable.

-There is no need to buy an expensive specific 'altar cloth' to cover your altar.
+There is no need to buy an expensive specific altar cloth to cover your altar.
 Any piece of fabric that you like or feel drawn to is suitable.
-This could be bought from a fabric shop or be another item such as a square scarf or tablecloth.
-If you can sew or chose a non-fraying material such as fleece you could re-purpose a piece of clothing or other item - maybe use something that has some personal significance to you.
-Choosing a washable fabric is always a good choice in case of spills.
+This could be bought from a fabric shop or be another item such as a square scarf or table cloth.
+If you can sew or chose a non-fraying material such as fleece you could re-purpose a piece of clothing or other item, maybe use something that has some personal significance to you.
+Choosing a washable fabric is always a good idea in case of spills.
 You can have one cloth or several and change it as you wish.
 Many people also change their altar cloths and decorations based on the seasons or for certain celebrations.

 Incense is generally fairly easy and cheap to buy.
-Sticks are easier to use than cones whch can be difficult to light and put out.
-Sticks can also be put out part way through burning and relit at a later time.
+Sticks are easier to use than cones, which can be difficult to light and put out.
+Sticks can also be extinguished partway through burning and relit at a later time.
 This can help to prevent waste and is useful if you need to go out or just wanted to burn incense during a set time, for example a meditation.
 Incense should never be left unattended.

-Another option is too buy herbs, resins and other ingredients and make your own loose incense.
-Some ingredients can be hard to find or expensive but this is a nice option if you use a lot of incense and means you can create blends that suit your needs and personal tastes.
+Another option is to buy dried herbs, resins and other ingredients and make your own loose incense.
+Some ingredients can be hard to find or expensive but this is a nice option as you can create blends that suit your needs and personal tastes.
 It also enables you to avoid ingredients you may be allergic or sensitive too.
-You can build your collection of ingredients as you go, buying only what you need for each blend as you make it or by purchasing a few items a week or month.
-Some items such as nettles, elderberries and flowers, hawthorn and rowan are often very easy to find growing wild and can be collected and dried at home to use.
+You can build your collection of ingredients as you go along, buying only what you need for each blend as you make it or by purchasing a few items a week or month.
+Some items such as nettles, elderberries and flowers, hawthorn and rowan are often found growing wild and can be collected and dried at home to use.
 Loose incense needs to be burnt on lit charcoal disks in a heatproof container or on an incense stove.

-A bolline is a knife (often white handled) that is used for cutting herbs, cords, carving symbols into candles and for any other cutting or carving that may be required.
-A plain kitchen knife is a good substitute and if the handle is wood you could carve symbols or a pattern.
+A bolline is a knife (often white-handled) that is used for cutting herbs and cords, carving symbols into candles and for any other cutting or carving that may be required.
+A plain kitchen knife is a good substitute and if the handle is wooden, this can be carved with symbols or a pattern.
 Pyrography can also be used and it is possible to create beautiful and intricate designs with this technique.
-The handle could also be decorated with coloured cord, cloth, leather or painted or drawn on symbols.
+The handle could also be decorated with coloured cord, cloth, and leather or painted.

 An athame is the second type of knife used by many pagans.
 It is used in the same way as a wand, to point with and direct energy.
-Traditionally it is double edged and blunt which can make it hard to substitute.
-If you prefer not to work with knives or cannot find one you can use a wand or simply use your finger for the same purpose.
+Traditionally it is double-edged and blunt which can make it hard to substitute.
+If you prefer not to work with knives or cannot find one you like, a wand or your finger can be used for the same purpose.

 © 2012 Claire